Singapore’s Best Children’s Bookstores to Nurture Your Child’s Love for Books

 The big book sellers need no introduction.

-Kinokuniya has two locations around Singapore, Times Bookstores has six outlets, MPH has one at SingPost Centre, while Popular has too many to count!
+Kinokuniya has two locations around Singapore, Times Bookstores has only one remaining outlet which can be found at Jelita Shopping Centre, while Popular Bookstore has too many to count!

 Happy book shopping!